jw3/mock-srpm/README.md

 Using actions/cache to persit the Mock chroot, via the `root_cache` plugin, is enabled by default.

 Also cached is the container image, but only when mock has been installed by this action.

+To enable caching set the `cache` property to 'true'

 ## About Mock